Easy and festive, this Snow Capped Cranberry Bundt Cake is light and moist, filled with cranberries and warm spices.

 For the icing:

-- 1 1/2 cups (180 g) icing sugar, plus more for dusting
+- 1 1/2 cups (180 g) icing/confectioners' sugar, plus more for dusting

-- 1 tsp (4.93 ml) vanilla
+- 1 teaspoon (4.93 ml) vanilla

-- 3 Tbsp (44.36 g) butter, softened
+- 3 Tablespoons (44.36 g) butter, softened

 Instructions

-- Beat egg whites until frothy (until they look like a bubble bath :).
+- Beat the egg whites until frothy (until they look like a bubble bath :).
 Add the sugar, egg yolks, oil and vanilla.
 In a separate bowl, whisk together the flour, baking powder and spices.
 Add the dry ingredients to the wet, alternating with the milk.
 Fold in the floured cranberries.

 - For the icing: Once the cake is completely cooled, combine the icing ingredients with enough milk to make an icing just a tiny bit thinner than a regular cake icing.
 Spoon in a ring on the top of the cake then using the back of a spoon, push "drips" of icing over the edge of the cake here and there.
 If desired, place 4 or 5 fresh cranberries with a sprig of rosemary on top, then dust the entire cake with icing sugar.